 Add a tablespoon of oil to a large deep pan or pot and brown goat meat about 15 minutes, and set aside.

 Add chopped onion, bell pepper, garlic, ginger and curry powder over low/medium heat, and cook about 5 minutes until veggies soften and curry powder begins to toast.

-*A couple of notes if you want to use chicken; you can reduce cooking time by half (pork and lamb takes the same amount of time as goat).
-For a vegetable curry, cook sauteed onion and bell pepper in curry sauce for a half hour, then add your favorite veggies including cauliflower, green beans, carrots and/or potato; and cook until tender.
+*A couple of notes if you want to use chicken; you can reduce cooking time by half (beef, pork or lamb take the same amount of time as goat).
+For a Vegetable Curry, cook sauteed onion and bell pepper in curry sauce for a half hour, then add your favorite veggies including cauliflower, green beans, carrots and/or potato; and cook until tender.